 All native plants play a special role in the web of life on which all other species depend.
 With generous support from friends like you, we have conserved native plants for more than a century.
 Today, the need is extreme, as our region's native plants face a barrage of human-caused threats, with land development, climate change, and invasive plants topping the list.

-Your contributions also support our respected horticulture and public education programs, which bring our conservation message to a wider audience.
-Through a suite of programs, events, and workshops unmatched in the region, our growing selection of regional native species for home gardeners and landscape professionals, and our extensive propagation research, we raise awareness of the beauty and ecological importance of New England's native plants.
+Your contributions also support our horticulture and public education programs, which bring our conservation message to a wider audience and remain unequaled in the region.
+Through our respected programs, our growing selection of regional native species, and our extensive propagation research, we raise awareness of the beauty and ecological importance of New England's native plants.
 In everything we do, we rely on your support at this pivotal time.
 Thank you!

 So Many Ways to Make an Impact!